Deakin/uxcoe/README.md

-uxcoe
+Deakin User Experience Centre of Excellence
 =====

-User Experience Centre of Excellence Prototype
+This is the prototype for the UX CoE.